Getting London back to work is a huge challenge – but it is only part of a much greater set of challenges.

 We cannot sacrifice London’s culture.
 Churchill is famously credited with refusing to divert arts funding to the war effort with the riposte “Then what are we fighting for?”

 I will work to find long-term solutions that allow our theatres, museums, galleries, concert arenas and stadiums to operate safely and in ways that do not punish them financially.

 I will also promote the use of street parking spaces for outdoor seating to be used for our hospitality businesses free of charge for six months.

 SMEs make up 98% of our economy and, as an entrepreneur myself, I know only too well how badly many businesses and their hard-working owners have suffered.

 As the backbone of our economy, we will look to these businesses to support London’s economic renaissance.

-But first we must support them, helping them rebuild so that they can become the engine of recovery.
-My 30 years of real-world business experience mean I am by far the best qualified candidate to lead London’s businesses back to boom-time.
+But first we must support them and help them rebuild so that they can become the engine of recovery.
+My 30 years of real-world business experience means I am by far the best qualified candidate to lead London’s businesses back to born-time.

 As well as helping businesses now, we must look to the future.
-The economic and mental health problems of the past year can never be allowed to happen again.
+The economic and mental health problems of the past year should never be allowed to happen again.